marmelab/liMonade/Readme.md

 // Promise<'HELLO WORLD'>;
 ```

 Here toUppercase is used with multiple values, and with an asynchronous result, and yet it does not have to worry about it.
-It just take a string and change it to uppercase.
+It just takes a string and changes it to uppercase.

 Each Monad are for handling a specific context.
 Maybe are for handling null value.
 Either for error.
-List for multiple value
+List for multiple value.
-IO for side effect
+IO for side effect.
-Reader for shared dependencies
+Reader for shared dependencies.
-Writer for log
+Writer for log.
-State for stateful computation
+State for stateful computation.
-Task for asynchronous operation
+Task for asynchronous operation.
-Identity for no context at all
+Identity for no context at all.

 # Identity